 The findings from Experiment 2 replicate our findings from Experiment 1 in an environment with rich information.
-Even though participants had access to the full content of each question, popular questions induced greater curiosity then unpopular questions, participants were more likely to reveal their answers, and the effect of popularity on information revealed was partially mediated by curiosity (see also Experiment 2c in supplemental materials for an additional replication).
-Furthermore, these results were driven specifically by upvote information (post-number had no significant effects), and predominantly by a reduction in curiosity towards low upvote questions.
-Finally, we also found that effects of curiosity were not fully captured by ratings of confidence, surprise, social value, or utility, suggesting that extant accounts of curiosity cannot readily explain our results.
+Even though participants had access to the full content of each question, popular questions induced greater curiosity than unpopular questions, participants were more likely to reveal their answers, and the effect of popularity on information revealed was partially mediated by curiosity (see also Experiment 2c in Appendix S1 for an additional replication).
+Furthermore, these results were driven specifically by up-vote information (post-number had no significant effects), and predominantly by a reduction in curiosity toward low up-vote questions.
+Finally, we also found that the effects of curiosity were not fully captured by ratings of confidence, surprise, social value, or utility, suggesting that extant accounts of curiosity cannot readily explain our results.

-Comparison of Experiments 1 and 2
+5. Comparison of Experiments 1 and 2

-We compared effects across Experiments 1 (impoverished information) and 2 (rich information) to better understand whether relative access to information moderates effects of social cues on curiosity.
-In Experiment 1, manipulating upvotes increased curiosity by +1.23 points, which was significantly greater than the increase of +0.46 points in Experiment 2, t(595) = 7.24, p < .001.
-Similarly, although participants chose questions with high upvotes more frequently in both experiments, this proportion was significantly higher in Experiment 1 (64.7%) than Experiment 2 (54.8%), t(595) = 5.48, p < .001.
+We compared effects across Experiments 1 (impoverished information) and 2 (rich information) to better understand whether relative access to information moderates the effects of social cues on curiosity.
+In Experiment 1, manipulating up-votes increased curiosity by +1.23 points, which was significantly greater than the increase of +0.46 points in Experiment 2, t(595) = 7.24, p < .001.
+Similarly, although participants chose questions with high up-votes more frequently in both experiments, this proportion was significantly higher in Experiment 1 (64.7%) than in Experiment 2 (54.8%), t (595) = 5.48, p < .001.
 These results suggest a greater role for social cues in driving curiosity and revealed information when alternative cues are weak and/or the learner's information is impoverished relative to social informants.